 By filing Request for Hearing forms.
 Your attorney will file these appeal forms for you.
 However, you MUST inform your attorney if you receive a denial notice because sometimes SSA does not send the denial notice to the attorney.
 Please send your denial notice to Avard Law immediately.
 Do not wait because there are only 60 days to appeal.

-This varies.
-Some judges will get the decision notice out fairly quickly.
-Others will take a long, inordinate amount of time.
+It takes on average 4-6 months to receive a decision.
 Much of this has to do with the fact that judges make decisions but do not actually write the lengthy decision notices themselves.
 Notices of decision (unfavorable, partially favorable, fully favorable) are written not by the judges but by decision-writers.

 This is known as a bench decision and the judge would only do this if the decision is a fully favorable approval of your case.
 However, even in these cases, your approval notice may not come for many months because the decision-writer needs to write the notice.
 And the decision-writers may be as backed up as the judge.
 The system is generally backlogged.